Have you ever seen a controversial, unethical ad that has left you scratching your head? Well, you’re not the only one.

 Advertising can often be very hit or miss depending on the target audience and the marketing team in charge.
 Sometimes marketing departments can hit the nail on the head and deliver an incredible marketing campaign to impress their client and boost sales.

-Protein World – Beach Body
+Protein World – Beach Body Ready

 The idea was to promote their supplements to users who wanted the perfect beach body for summer.
 However, the ad quickly received plenty of backlash via social media and even resulted in many passersby vandalizing and writing over the ad.